 Sooner Than Later

 If your regularly scheduled exam has revealed a cavity, you will want us to attend to it right away.
-Delaying treatment can lead to more extensive work, as decay can spread to the tooth’s internal tissues.
+Delaying this restorative treatment can lead to more extensive work, as decay can spread to the tooth’s internal tissues.
 Prompt attention can minimize the need for further treatment.

 What to Expect